ImageMagick/Usage-Markdown/quantize/index.md

 This may not be the best general color histogram method, but it works well for this image.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> :REMINDER:
 > The order of the colors for both "`histogram:`" and "`-unique-colors`" operator, is undefined, but appears to be sorted by red, then green, and finally blue channel value.
 > This may not the best way for a specific image, but it is impossible to generally sort 3-dimensional colors into a 1-dimensional order.

 #### Extracting the Average Color {#extract_avg}

 The average color of an image can be found very quickly by using "`-scale`" to reduce an image to a single pixel.
-Here for example is the average color of the built-in "`rose:`" image.
+Here, for example, is the average color of the built-in "`rose:`" image.
-I output the color using the [FX Escape Format](../transform/#fx_escapes) which returns a color string that can be used directly IM without change.
+I output the color using the [FX Escape Format](../transform/#fx_escapes) which returns a color string that can be used directly wth IM without change.

 ~~~
 convert rose: -scale 1x1\! -format '%[pixel:s]' info:-